DigitalPublishingToolkit/Money-Lab-Reader/docs/2_2-RobinHood.md

 weight and the immaterial matters – cause problems to old approaches and distinctions, and that we need new concepts and methods if we want to understand what is going on.
-Some of the key issues of the production value in economy today – like how to create a public, get its attention and keep and modulate it – have already been thought quite precisely in classical philosophy, rhetoric, and dramaturgy, in semiotics and linguistic theory.
+Some of the key issues of the production value in economy today, like how to create a public, get its attention, keep and modulate it, have already been thought through quite precisely in classical philosophy, rhetoric, and dramaturgy, in semiotics and linguistic theory.

 **Pekka:** As Robin Hood is connected to the ideas of basic income, is Robin Hood trying to overturn capitalism through the stock exchange?

-**Akseli:** Yes, the arguments for basic income are in fact quite similar.
-Our methods are just brought a little bit further.
+**Akseli:** Yes, the arguments for basic income are, in fact, quite similar.
+Our methods are just taken a little further.
 But ‘overturning’ belongs to the political means of the last century and not those of Robin Hood.
 What is important for understanding Robin Hood is to understand why the old political means of building independent life do not work anymore and why we need to invent something new.

-The algorithmic and machinic functioning of economy today operates with component parts of subjectivity, with its sensations, cognition, memory, physical force, intelligence, affects, not-yet-individuated potentialities.
+The algorithmic and machinic functioning of economy today operates with component parts of subjectivity; with its sensations, cognition, memory, physical force, intelligence, affects, not-yet-individuated potentialities.
 Their synthesis does not lie in the person but in the machinic assemblage.
 What the person ‘wants’ or ‘wills’ is absolutely